ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/number-comparison.md

 implementing and writing about `compare`.

-If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite produces output like
+If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite passes and produces output like this:
-this:

 ```shell
 collected 4 items